My Slim 2AA Battery Node

 Share stats and info

-The panelized versions 2.0, 1.4 and 1.2 have until today (2016-11-12) been shared 138, 13 resp 2 times at boardhouse.
-Together with a few shares of the non-panelized version and my own orders, and the usual 3x10-11 boards/order, it means >4700 boards!
+The panelized versions 2.0, 1.4 and 1.2 have until today (2019-02-24) been shared 230 (!) times at boardhouse.
+Together with a few shares of the non-panelized version and my own orders, and the usual 3x10-11 boards/order, it means a lot of boards!
 Guess very few build nodes with every board, but at least the design should be well proven by now.
-This also means a few $ to MySensors.org, since $/order will be donated.
+This also means a few $ to MySensors.org, since 1 $/order will be donated.
 Great thanks to everyone who has orderd this board!
 I'll keep this share-info updated for transparency purposes.
 IMPORTANT: Please understand that DirtyPCBs.com is a non-profit community service, with a lot of manual support required.
 So please be patient and nice to their support in general.
 A new site is under development.
 Read more at their support site.
+EDIT 2017-06-22: Despite the new site it is still a hassle every time to get a reply from them and then the share credits.
+If anyone have some more info on this, please let me know.

 This project describes a successor Node concept to my first 2AA battery sensor.
 I have combined a few simple design options to a result that I find rather useful myself and I think should be shared.
 The application specific sensor/-s of your own choice has to be added to this Node design, nor here any example sketches provided here except from a few links further below.
 I use this design for all my door and window reed switches, temperature (calibrated internal or thermistor), LDR and similar simple sensor types.
 But, nothing prevents the use of more sophisticated sensors like Si7021 here as well.
 A few links to sensor examples based on this node will be presented further down in this post.